"Supervision is a place where people can literally draw breath and have unhurried time to focus on their personal and professional learning."

 The fee for individual acupuncture supervision sessions is £55 for an hour, timing and frequency to be negotiated.

-Group fees are £40 a half day session, based on 8 people committing to 6 sessions a year.
+Group fees are £40 a half day session, based on commitment to 6 sessions a year.

 Session fees payable by cheque, cash or bank transfer on the day.